-Thomas, a Republican, was the representative for Illinois's 20th congressional district from 1887 to 1889.
+Thomas was the representative for Illinois’s 20th congressional district and was a Republican.
+He served from 1887 to 1889.

 From Mar 1879 to Mar 1889, Thomas missed 673 of 1,748 roll call votes, which is 38.5%.
 This is worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.